 (I received a copy from the author in exchange for an honest review.)

-I give The Flawed Ones a rating of 4 out of 5 feathers!
+I give this book a rating of 4 out of 5 feathers!